The Right to Urgency

 Think about the last time you deployed urgency in your own marketing: a deadline, a limited offer, a fear-framed email.
 Where were you in the relationship with that audience?
 Had you established enough credibility and consistency for that ask to feel earned?

-What it Comes Down To
+What It All Comes Down To

 The right to urgency isn’t granted by confidence or good copy.
 It’s built slowly, through consistency, through demonstrated expertise, and through showing up in a way that earns the next interaction before you ask for it.